The Tropical Geometry of Subtraction Schemes: Examples

 Note that due to the prefactor, in order to compute the integral up to the finite part we need to compute $I({\bf v};\epsilon) \mathcal{N}^{-1}$ only up to the first pole in $\epsilon$.
 This is a situation where the subtraction method is intrinsically superior to the Nilsson-Passare analytic continuation.

 The integrand has a power-divergence along the ray $\rho = (0,0,0,1)$, which requires analytic continuation in that direction to reduce log-divergent integrands.
-This produces two integrands $\mathcal{I}_{1,2}$ satisfying the geometric property and therefore we can apply our subtraction formula.
-Adopting to the notation of \cite{Panzer_2015} for multiple polylogarithms $\mathrm{Li}_{\vec{n}}$, we find
+This produces two new integrands that satisfy the geometric property, hence we can apply our subtraction formula to them.
+Although the resulting integrands are not linearly reducible, they can still be integrated with \verb|HyperInt| by rationalizing the last integration.
+In particular, the final result contains an interesting square root,